 - Keep work area in a clean and dry condition, as much as is possible.

-Why You Need a New York Construction Site Attorney On Your Side
+Why You Need Our New York Construction Site Fall Lawyers On Your Side

 Whether you feel your employer did their best to protect you and your co-workers or not, when you are injured from a fall on a construction site, you and your family face many significant challenges.
 Physical pain, emotional distress, and financial strain quickly create a stressful situation.
 You need and deserve the fullest, most expedient recovery possible, and an experienced attorney can give you the best chance of making that happen.
 With effective legal representation, it is possible to obtain compensation for: